Maple Sourcing Ltd.

 4. Effective communication and collaboration

 Working together is important.
-You, the manufacturer and the inspection agency should talk and share information.
+You, the manufacturer and the China inspection agency should talk and share information.
 When everyone works collaboratively, the product quality improves, there are fewer problems and there are no delays in production.

 - Establish clear communication channels: Use a shared platform or system for document sharing, interacting, and issue tracking.
 You need to schedule regular conference calls or meetings to discuss production progress, quality issues, and upcoming inspections.
 Your communication style has to be clear and concise without any jargon to avoid misunderstandings.